kujenga/website/content/blog/go-templates/index.md

 [assets/js/exp/playground.jsx](https://github.com/kujenga/website/blob/e1a4754c5964d0a3aa5e33236628f0d829d6508f/assets/js/exp/playground.jsx)

-One piece of interest is where the WASM code is invoked here.
-The `newState` method is a helper to produce the next version of the Preact "state" that is used to render the application in it's current form.
-This method is called at various locations to add the newly rendered template state, using the `ExpRenderGoTemplate` global function exposed from the Go WASM, to the overall Preact state.
+One interesting piece of that code is where the Wasm code is invoked.
+The `newState` method shown here is a helper to produce the next version of the Preact "state" that is used to render the application.
+This method is called at various locations to add the newly rendered template state, using the `ExpRenderGoTemplate` global function exposed from the Go Wasm, to the overall Preact state.

 {{< emgithub "https://github.com/kujenga/website/blob/e1a4754c5964d0a3aa5e33236628f0d829d6508f/assets/js/exp/playground.jsx#L27-L44" >}}

 To tie things off, I added a basic end to end test to ensure that the basic functionality keeps working moving forward.
-These tests are written in puppeteer and because I already had them up and running for other areas of the website, it was as simple as adding the test case below.
+These tests are written in puppeteer and because I already had the puppeteer logic up and running for other areas of the website, it was as simple as adding the test case we see here.

 {{< emgithub "https://github.com/kujenga/website/blob/e1a4754c5964d0a3aa5e33236628f0d829d6508f/e2e/site.test.js#L46-L66" >}}